angular/angular/aio/content/guide/architecture-modules.md

 <div class="l-sub-section">

   The `export` of `AppComponent` is just to show how to export; it isn't actually necessary in this example.
-A root NgModule has no reason to _export_ anything because other components don't need to _import_ the root NgModule.
+A root NgModule has no reason to _export_ anything because other modules don't need to _import_ the root NgModule.

 </div>

 ## NgModules and components

 NgModules provide a _compilation context_ for their components.
-An NgModule has a root component, created during bootstrap, and any number of additional components that can be loaded (through the router) or created (through the template).
+A root NgModule always has a root component that is created during bootstrap, but any NgModule can include any number of additional components, which can be loaded through the router or created through the template.
 The components that belong to an NgModule share a compilation context.

 <figure>